microbus-io/fabric/docs/general/mission-statement.md

 In `Microbus`, microservices are not large memory-gobbling processes but rather compact worker goroutines that ultimately consume messages from a queue.
 This quality allows running, testing and debugging an entire solution comprising a multitude of microservices on a [local development](../tech/local-dev.md) machine.
-In fact, it takes only a few seconds to build and restart an entire solution, so coding iteration can be done quickly.
+In fact, it takes only a few seconds to build and restart an entire solution, so code iterations can be made quickly.

 A powerful [code generator](../blocks/codegen.md) takes care of most of the repetitive mundane work, freeing engineers to do meaningful work and deliver business value faster.

 Observability tools such as [distributed tracing](../blocks/distrib-tracing.md), [metrics](./docs/blocks/metrics.md) dashboards, [structured logging](../blocks/logging.md) and [error capture](../blocks/error-capture.md) provide visibility into the internals of the system, allowing precision identification of bugs and performance issues.

 `Microbus`'s functionality is exposed through a [simple API](../tech/encapsulation.md) that is easy to learn.
-An engineer can get up to speed quickly without having to learn all the internals first.
-This principle of simplicity is also carried over to `Microbus`'s runtime where the small number of moving parts reduced operational complexity.
+Engineers are able get up to speed quickly and become productive without having to learn the internals of the system.
+This principle of simplicity is also carried over to `Microbus`'s runtime where the small number of moving parts dramatically reduce the operational complexity.

 ### Conventional Practice